luanvasconcelos/Python-and-Django-Full-Stack-Web-Development/README.md

 # Python-and-Django-Full-Stack-Web-Development
 This is a repo for the Python and Django Full Stack Web Development Bootcamp course by Udemy assessments throughout the front end and back end technologies.
 All the assessments are explained to a better follow through understanding of what the course content explores.

+Note: The Django Projects needed multiple files so the necessary files were added into a folder.
+As GitHub doesn't allow empty folders some comits' description may seem strange.

 * The HTML assessments were about recreating the same html text structure.
 * The CSS level 1 assessment was to create a .css file to change the linked html page to a different color text and border styles.
 * The CSS level 2 assessment asked for the creation of a html page which depicted a 5 color pallet with an unusual font size by using CSS to modify fonts, box style and overall images presentation location on the page.